OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Enable Syntax Highlighting* – Enable/Disable the syntax highlighting.

     -  *Enable Code Folding* - Enable/Disable the code folding.
+When code folding is enabled multi-line annotations are collapsed into a compact icon (a rectangle containing "...)").
+A marker containing a "+" sign becomes available at the left-side of the involved line, allowing the code to be expanded/re-collapsed at will.

-    -  *Match Parentheses within Comments and Quotes* – Enable/Disable the matching of parenthese within comments and quotes.
+    -  *Match Parentheses within Comments and Quotes* – Enable/Disable the matching of parentheses within comments and quotes.

   -  *Enable Line Wrapping* – Enable/Disable the line wrapping.

 -  Font

-  -  *Font Family* – Contains the names list of available fonts.
+  -  *Font Family* – Shows the names list of available fonts.
+     Sets the font for the editor.

-  -  *Font Size* – Sets the font size.
+  -  *Font Size* – Sets the font size for the editor.

 Modelica Editor
 ~~~~~~~~~~~~~~~